javers/javers.github.io/documentation/spring-boot-integration/index.md

 <h3 id="AuthorProvider-and-CommitPropertiesProvider">AuthorProvider and CommitPropertiesProvider beans</h3>

 These two beans are required by [Auto-audit aspect](/documentation/spring-integration/#auto-audit-aspect).
-For both, default implementations are created by JaVers starter:
+For both, default implementations are created by the JaVers starter:

 * For AuthorProvider &mdash;
   if JaVers detects Spring Security on your classpath,